sudokhan112/Learning-Git/README.md

  Then you pick all the commits that you want to squash as `s` and leave the commit as `pick` where you want to squash all the commits.

+Manually do `accept incoming change` or `accept current change` if git can't figure out which one to accept.
+Then:

+`git rebase --continue`

  Then you have to force push the new commits on your branch at `origin`